paulcockrell/tagc-website/src/pages/reports/index.md

 **Plinking Range**

 * Maximum of 2 people on plinking range at any one time.

+**Huts and Barn**

 * No socialising inside any of the huts, stay outside at/or near your car.
 * If you go to the Barn to get the key for the course disinfect whatever you touch.

-These instructions/conditions may be subject to change at short notice due to government advice.
-You will be informed of any changes as soon as possible.
+**These instructions/conditions may be subject to change at short notice due to government advice.
+You will be informed of any changes as soon as possible.**

 **Any members wishing to shoot under the new guidelines should inform the club of their intent via the club website, once numbers are known it may be necessary to organize a rota system.**

 **By informing us of your intention to shoot via the club website you are stating that you have read and agree to abide by these instructions until further notice.**

-**You can inform us via the email address** [**tagcenquires@outlook.com**](tagcenquires@outlook.com) **or by using the contact form on the website.**
+**You can inform us via the email address** **tagcenquires@outlook.com via the link at the top of the page or by using the contact form on the website.**

 The Committee